zahidkhawaja/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-A reusable chunk of HTML/CSS/JavaScript (using JavaScript to create elements on the page).
+A reusable section of HTML/CSS/JavaScript (for example, using a JavaScript function to create elements on the page).

 ### Git Set up